 One last item that I found interesting in my research into the tying agreement and tying arrangement is the “rule of reason.”
 The rule of reason is described as follows:

 “According to the rule of reason, the plaintiff at first must prove that the defendant’s conduct harms competition.
 For this purpose, the plaintiff must present the theory that shows that competition could be harmed as a result of the tested behavior; demonstrate that the theory suits the circumstances of the case at hand; and prove that the threat to competition is significant.
 Should the plaintiff succeed in this onus, then in the second stage, the defendant must prove an efficiency justification for its” – University of Seattle Law Review

 In all cases of SAP using indirect access, the rule of reason is quite simple to demonstrate.
-Every time that an SAP redirects a purchase that would go to a non-SAP software vendor back to SAP, the non-SAP software vendor is harmed.
+Whenever an SAP redirects a purchase that would go to a non-SAP software vendor back to SAP, the non-SAP software vendor is harmed.
 Even this standard is typically used under a scenario where specific behavior can be beneficial and competitive in certain circumstances.
 However, there are simply no examples where indirect access is pro-competitive.

 If the case of indirect access were marginal, I would bring up this fact.
-However, the more I read about tying agreement or the tying arrangement, the more I was struck at what a perfect match indirect access is for being a tying arrangement.
-I am also confused as to why I could not find any articles that explicitly linked tying agreements to indirect access.
-If you perform a search on the two terms, the only match you will find is an earlier version of this same article at Brightwork Research & Analysis, which is my research entity.
+However, the more I read about the tying agreement or the tying arrangement, the more I was struck at what a perfect match indirect access is for being a tying arrangement.
+I am also confused about why I could not find any articles that explicitly linked tying agreements to indirect access.
+If you perform a search on the two terms, the only match you will find is an earlier version of this same article at Brightwork Research & Analysis, my research entity.
 Therefore, I believe Brightwork is the first to make this connection in a published form.